AleksiSupikoski/Big-Data-Real-Time-Ingestion/reports/Assignment-2-report.md

 The driver provides monitor that retrieves the data.
 Whenever data is requested, metrics are calculated by the manager.
 The driver runs a scheduled task every 5 minutes (within manager) and keeps track of the underperforming client apps.
 The monitor itself can be read in the driver's web interface or requested with a http -request.

 <p align="center"><img src="img/StreamMonitor.png" width="750")<p>

+Accordin to this data the maximum throughput is 80.3 records/s or in size 22.5 kBps.